MichaelXu27/Obsidian/4205/Functional Static 1a (S&Q Prep).md

 	1. produces a type or fails
 	2. types so far: int bool unit
 3. evaluation rules
-	1. produces a value (or excpetion or infinite loop)
+	1. produces a value (or exception or infinite loop)

 ### Variables
 Syntax: sequence of letters, digits, _ , not starting with digit